 Everything but the Girl: Failing to get the true ending for Yuki's route results in this because either Yuki stops cross dressing and "Yu" is never seen again or Yuki's gender is revealed and he runs away before Makoto can confess his true feelings.

 Freudian Excuse: His parents are divorced note And his father is an asshole the likes of which Makoto would never reach and his mother is always busy with work as a nurse, so a few abandonment issues might be there.
-Compare to his half-brother Ayumu Inou who was repeatedly raped by Asagi Inou (his aunt) since child and turned into sex beast before rescued by his sister, Kagura, Shun Hazama raped by his mother, Hatsuka or even Kei Ogata physically tormented by their father, later blackmailed into relationship with Midori Nagawa or Yumi Matou (both may Love Redeems in their true path).
+Compare to his half-brother Ayumu Inou who was repeatedly raped by Asagi Inou (his aunt) since childhood and pretty much turned into a sex beast before rescued by his sister, Kagura, Shun Hazama raped by his mother, Hatsuka or even Kei Ogata physically tormented by their father, later blackmailed into relationship with Midori Nagawa or Yumi Matou (both may Love Redeems in their true path).

 Handsome Lech: In the anime has few redeeming qualities other than looks.